 The future belongs to professionals who understand how experiences are created.

-Professionals who recognize that music, hospitality, production, hosting, atmosphere, and flow are all interconnected.
+Professionals who recognize that music, hospitality, production, hosting, atmosphere, and flow are interconnected.

 Professionals who can collaborate across disciplines.

-Who can contribute to the guest experience from the earliest planning conversations through the final moments of the celebration.
+Who can contribute to the guest experience from the earliest planning conversations through the final moments of a celebration.

 This is why Entertainment Design matters.